 The Devler.io vetting process is not for the faint of heart.
 Furthermore, we are screening not only developers but also customers.
 The advantage here is that the matching 'pair' of developer and customer will be happy working together.
 So it's a two-way street.

 But first, let's focus on the Devler.io developer vetting process.
-We have a strict check of engineers skills in place to find experienced developers to join our Dev's League.
+We have a strict check of engineers skills in place to find experienced developers to join our Dev's Network.
 How can you pass it and become a part of our strong community?
 Let's take a look at 4 crucial steps to accomplishing this:

 1st step: Apply to join

 This is the first and very important step.
 Prepare your CV, LinkedIn profile link and location and send it to us through our form.
 Don't forget to include any previous experience and tools you've used.
 Be aware: only developers from Europe can apply to join Dev’s Network.
 If you wondered why, you are welcome to read this piece.

 Here’re some useful tips on how to form your CV:

 HRs do not have the time to read your resume all day.
 They look at it for less than 6 seconds on average and then, if they are interested, take a deep focus on important things.
 Keep it brief and to the point.